 General artistic concerns and themes

-At the core of my painting methodology is a commitment to the ‘tradition’ of painting, to understanding the historical dialogue between surface and illusion, the pictorial and the plastic, subject and object.
-For over a decade and a half I have been investigating, in general, the issue of the mediated representation and, specifically, the problematic relationship between the image and its referent.
+At the core of my methodology is a commitment to the ‘tradition’ of painting, to understanding the historical dialogue between surface and illusion, the pictorial and the plastic, subject and content.
+For approximately the past 20 years, I have been investigating, in general, the issue of mediated representation and, specifically, the problematic relationship between the image and its referent.

 CRAIGHEAD GREEN GALLERY

 1011 Dragon Street Dallas, TX 75207 :: 214.855.0779